co-cart/co-cart/readme.txt

 ### Priority support

 I aim to provide regular support for the CoCart plugin on the WordPress.org forums.
 But please understand that I do prioritize support.
-Communication is handled privately via direct messaging in [Slack](https://app.slack.com/client/TD85PLSMA/) is available to people who bought [CoCart Pro](https://cocart.xyz/pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) or paid for the [14 day priority support](https://cocart.xyz/product/14-day-priority-support/).
+Communication is handled privately via direct messaging in [Slack](https://app.slack.com/client/TD85PLSMA/) and is available to people who bought [CoCart Pro](https://cocart.xyz/pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) or paid for the [14 day priority support](https://cocart.xyz/product/14-day-priority-support/).

 #### Add-ons to further enhance your cart.